Postwar

 At Nelson Mandela’s inauguration, a Hebrew prayer was incited by Rabbi Cyril Harris.
 Mandela appointed two Jews to his first cabinet, Joe Slovo and Ronald Kasrils, both members of the ANC and the SACP (South African Communist Party).
 See Mandela and the Jews.
 Slovo was a commander of Umkhonto we Sizwe, classified as a terrorist group by the United States, that engaged in multiple acts of violence against the South African government during the era of apartheid.
 With the ANC in power, South Africa slipped into perpetual cycles of poverty, violence, and corruption.
 Though violence and discrimination against whites increased, they were excused by the ANC.
 Mandela was a Mason.

-1994 – Denny’s restaurant sued for racial discrimination and settles for $54 million.
+1994 – Denny’s restaurant was sued for racial discrimination and settles for $54 million.

 1995 – World Trader Organization (WTO) forms in Geneva, replacing GATT, and becomes the world’s largest organization of international trade.
-The primary goal of the WTO was to accelerate economic growth by reducing trade barriers between global trading partners and encourage the lifting of tariffs and quotas.
+The primary goal of the WTO was to accelerate economic growth by reducing trade barriers between global trading partners and encouraging member states to lift tariffs and quotas.
 The organization has been controversial from the beginning and has been responsible for the loss of jobs due to outsourcing, especially in the US.

 1996 – Texaco settles racial discrimination lawsuit for $176 million.

-1996 – Google is launched by Jews Larry Page and Sergey Brin.
+1996 – Google was launched by Jews Larry Page and Sergey Brin.

 1997 – Reno vs ACLU.
 The Supreme Court struck down the anti-indecency provision of the CDA (Communications Decency Act) and ruled that regulation and censorship of pornographic and other obscene material on the internet was a violation of the First Amendment’s guarantee of free speech.

-1997 – Grand Theft Auto is released and is the first of many titles for this controversial series.
+1997 – Grand Theft Auto was released and was the first of many titles for this controversial series.
 The GTA games are known for it’s anti-societal material, including cop killings.

-1999 – The Eurozone is established among 19 member states.
+1999 – The Eurozone was established among 19 member states.
 The Euro becomes legal tender in the region.

 2001 – 9/11 and the War on Terror gives the green light from the West to attempt democratization of the Middle-East and destroy the ‘enemies’ of Israel.
 The war against Afghanistan and Iraq was led by George W Bush, whose cabinet was filled with hawkish Zionist Jews.
 The war against Iraq produced backlash around the world.
 Bush announced the famous “you are either with us or you are with the terrorists” statement to get reluctant allies to join the war effort.
 There has been growing realizations that Arab-Muslims were not behind 9/11 and that Zionist Jews were in fact behind it.
 The War on Terror was declared on one of the last undemocratic societies on earth.

-2002 – Museums of Sex, founded by the Jew Daniel Gluck, opens in Manhattan.
+2002 – Museum of Sex was founded by the Jew Daniel Gluck, opens in Manhattan.

 2003 – Goodrich vs Department of Public Heath.
 This Supreme Court decision legalized gay marriages in Massachusetts.
-Massachusetts thus became the first state in America to legalize gay marriages.
+Massachusetts thus became the first state in America to do so.

-2004 – Facebook is founded by Mark Zuckerberg.
-Facebook has been criticized for abuses of privacy, spying on it’s users, and collecting sensitive information from it’s nearly 3 billion users.
+2004 – Facebook was founded by Mark Zuckerberg.
+Facebook has been criticized for abuses of privacy, spying on it’s users, and collecting sensitive information from it’s nearly 3 billion registered members.

 2004 – The Terasem Movement was launched by the transgender Martine Rothblatt, billionaire co-founder of Sirius Radio.
 The Movement was a transhumanist school of thought focused on promoting joy, diversity, and the prospect of technological immortality via mind uploading and geoethical nanotechnology.